Rapidly enhanced spin polarization injection in an optically pumped spin ratchet: Introduction

-A key contribution of this paper is an innovation that delivers high optical power continuously to the electrons, allowing us to approach the $\xk_e{>}T_{1e}^{-1}$ regime.
-Time-averaged optical power here (${>}$20W) is substantially higher than previous experiments (see~\cite{SOM} for comparison).
-At low fields, we demonstrate an approach to increase the polarization injection rate through a ``lockstep'' increase in laser and MW power.
-We identify hyperpolarization \I{speed-limits} by delineating experimental regimes where each of the three rates in \zfr{fig1}A individually bottleneck polarization injection.
-Ultimately, we show high-power optical DNP can yield significant gains in injection polarization rate, boosted by as much as two orders of magnitude compared to more conventional regimes.
-Rapid hyperpolarization obtained here opens avenues for quantum sensors (e.g. gyroscopes~\cite{Ajoy12g,Ledbetter12} and spin sensors~\cite{Sahin21}) constructed out of hyperpolarized diamond nuclear spins.
-The approach here is also readily generalizable to other experimental systems, including optically pumped triplet systems for DNP~\cite{Negoro18,Kouno20} and MASERs~\cite{Oxborrow12,Breeze18}.
+A key contribution of this paper is the ability to deliver high optical power continuously to the electrons, allowing us to approach the $\xk_e{>}T_{1e}^{-1}$ regime (\zar{dome}).
+Time-averaged optical power here (${>}$20W) is substantially higher than previous experiments (\zar{table}).
+We then demonstrate an approach to increase the polarization injection rate through a ``lockstep'' increase in laser and MW power at low fields.
+We identify hyperpolarization \I{rate-limits} by delineating experimental regimes where each of the three rates in \zfr{fig1}(a) individually bottleneck polarization injection.
+Ultimately, we show how high-power optical DNP can yield significant gains in polarization rate, boosted by as much as two orders of magnitude compared to conventional methods.
+Rapid hyperpolarization obtained here opens avenues for quantum sensors (e.g. gyroscopes~\cite{Ajoy12g,Ledbetter12} and spin sensors~\cite{Sahin21}) constructed out of hyperpolarized nuclear spins.
+Our approach is also readily generalizable to other systems, including optically-pumped triplet molecular systems~\cite{Negoro18,Kouno20} and MASERs~\cite{Oxborrow12,Breeze18}.

-\T{\I{System}} -- In these experiments, we employ a ${\app}16\R{mm}^3$ single-crystal sample with ${\sim}$1ppm NV concentration and natural abundance $\Cs$ (\zfr{fig1}A).
+\I{System} -- In these experiments, we employ a single-crystal diamond sample with ${\sim}$1ppm NV concentration and natural abundance $\Cs$.
 The inter-NV spacing is ${\sim}$24nm~\cite{Reynhardt03a,Ajoy19relax}, and $\Cs$ lattice density is ${\sim}$0.92/nm$^3$. $T_{1n}{\app}$5min sets the overall polarization memory time for the system~\cite{Ajoy19relax}.
+In what follows, we refer to the incident optical and MW power in Watts as $\xn_e$ and $\xn_r$ respectively.
+These are related to $\{\xk_e,\xk_r\}$ in \zfr{fig1}(a), but instead denote experimentally controllable parameters.